NouberNou/carma2/README.md

 _anotherTestObject.myMethod(); // calls myMethod on this new object, which invokes myMethod from _testObject, printing "hello world!" and then "good bye world!"
 ```

+An example of the output of this can be seen here: http://pastebin.com/raw.php?i=ar1y6PUV

 ###Chaining

 Chaining members is allowed if they are also objects (if they are not, undefined RPT errors may occur).